cyber-bytezz/Path-Following-Drone/README.md

 ## Introduction

 This repository contains the code and resources for a path-following drone simulation in CoppeliaSim.
-This
+This project aims to demonstrate the implementation of path-following algorithms for drones within a simulated environment.

+# Demo Video
 https://github.com/cyber-bytezz/path-following-drone/assets/130319315/906d18f1-0149-46b1-8fc6-390a0dbbc7c3

- project aims to demonstrate the implementation of path-following algorithms for drones within a simulated environment.

 ## Features